DVidal1205/portfolio-v4/src/constants/projects/apa-scan.md

-APA-Scan and AS-Quant are **critical bioinformatics pipelines** for RNA-Seq analysis in my research lab.
-These tools use **parallelized Python processing** to handle large-scale genetic datasets efficiently.

-Research impact:
-• **Essential tools** for RNA-Seq analysis workflows
+I built APA-Scan and AS-Quant for my research position at the [University of Central Florida's Computational Biology and Bioinformatics Lab](http://genome.ucf.edu/cbb/new_look/pages/software.php).
+Funny enough, I had actually never taken a biology class before this, so I had to learn a lot about the field.
+While biology isn't exactly my thing, I was able to learn a lot about the field and use **parallelized Python** to speed up their pre-existing tools by a whopping **89%**.

+Highlights:
 • **Parallelized processing** for handling large genetic datasets
+• **Managed data** with Pandas and NumPy for efficient data manipulation
 • **Optimized performance** using Cython for computational bottlenecks
 • **Integration** with standard bioinformatics tools like Samtools

-Technical achievements:
-• **Multiprocessing implementation** for parallel data analysis
-• **Pandas and NumPy** for efficient data manipulation
-• **Cython optimization** for performance-critical sections
-• **Samtools integration** for BAM file processing